 The training will be capped.
 Once we reach that cap, you'll be placed on a waitlist. |

-* Lunch provided both days.
+* Lunch provided.
 Food allergies?
-Send note to [email protected]
+Send note to Lauren McCroskey at [email protected]

 Special thanks to the Northwest Intermountain Synod of the ELCA and St. Luke's Episcopal Church for supporting and sponsoring this event!